jaredbwasserman/drift/README.md

    1. Or figure out some other way of not dragging around empty space
 1. Add Vehicle Seat Indicator
 1. Add MacroPopupFrame (retail and classic)
+1. Add GuildMemberDetailFrame (bcc) and equivalent for classic, retail

 ## Bugs
 1. PlayerChoiceToggleButton reverts its position when PlayerChoiceFrame is shown